Learning at WISR

 Basic format of most courses at WISR:

 1) Each of the courses in all WISR degree programs, except for a certain number of units that can be taken for practica/internships, independent study and the culminating thesis, has required readings, content and assignments in course syllabi developed by WISR faculty.
-Generally these readings and assignments are designed to enable the student to learn about key ideas and issues relevant to the course’s learning objectives.
+The readings can be chosen from a list of readings developed by WISR faculty for each course, and in consultation with one’s faculty advisor(s).
+These readings and assignments are designed to enable the student to learn about key ideas and issues relevant to the course’s learning objectives.
 Building on the core content and assignments for the course . . .

 2) each student will then do an individually-designed action and/or research project, subject to faculty approval, that culminates in a paper and enables the student to: 1) meet course learning objectives; 2) progress toward degree program learning goals; and 3) develop in the key meta-competencies that are goals for all WISR learners.
 The student will write a paper growing out of the project, and submit a detailed, reflective personalized post-course evaluation [to get the student self-assessment form in an older Word file format (.doc)--click here] –that describes and self-assesses their activities and learning in the course.